rwanwork/Re-Pair/README.md

 My homepage is [here](http://www.rwanwork.info/).

-The latest version of QScores-Archiver can be downloaded from [GitHub](https://github.com/rwanwork/Re-Pair).
+The latest version of Re-Pair can be downloaded from [GitHub](https://github.com/rwanwork/Re-Pair).

 If you have any information about bugs, suggestions for the documentation or just have some general comments, feel free to write to the above address.

 ## Version

-Changes to this software are recorded in the file CHANGES up until April 2007.
-Since moving the source code to Github on November 13 2014, any changes are recorded there.
+Changes to this software are recorded in the file ChangeLog up until April 2007.
+Since moving the source code to Github on November 13, 2014, any changes are recorded there.

 ## Copyright and License

 Copyright (C) 2003-2015 by Raymond Wan (rwan.work@gmail.com)

-Re-Pair / Des-Pair is free software; you can redistribute it and/or modify  it under the terms of the GNU General Public License as published by the  Free Software Foundation; either version 2 of the License, or (at your  option) any later version.
-Please see the accompanying file, COPYING for  further details.
+Re-Pair / Des-Pair is free software; you can redistribute it and/or modify  it under the terms of the GNU General Public License as published by the  Free Software Foundation; either version 3 of the License, or (at your  option) any later version.
+Please see the accompanying file, COPYING.v3 for further details.

 About This Repository